 Sightseeing in Zagreb - Trg Ban Jelacic

 Although it’s the capital of Croatia, Zagreb is sometimes overlooked as a destination by visitors to the country…which is a real shame, because it has plenty to offer!
-Sure, it doesn’t have the Adriatic sea or beaches, but it has many fine sights, plenty of restaurants, cafes and bars, lots of entertainment and regular events, a huge selection of accommodation (with something for all budgets), some decent shopping and is very easy to reach from elsewhere in Europe.
+Sure, it doesn’t have the Adriatic Sea, but it has many fine sights, plenty of restaurants, cafes and bars, lots of entertainment and regular events, a huge selection of accommodation (with something for all budgets) and some very decent shopping.
+It is also very easy to reach from elsewhere in Europe.
+Personally, I also love the vibe here – it has something of a buzzing atmosphere.
 Those other popular Central European cities – Prague and Budapest – have a strong competitor!

-The city is certainly very suitable as a destination for a weekend break in Croatia!
+The city is certainly very suitable as a destination for a weekend break in Croatia or as a city break.

 The city is divided into three parts: the thousand-year old Gornji grad (Upper Town) which contains the Presidential Palace, the iconic St Mark’s Church, the Croatian parliament (Sabor), and museums and galleries which are all set in cobbled streets lit by gas lamps; the 19th century Donji grad (Lower Town) with its shops, restaurants, cafes, theatres and parks; and the modern post-World War II area of Novi Zagreb (‘new Zagreb’) which is full of high-rise buildings and basically has little to offer visitors.